 Usually \(\epsilon\) starts high and decays over time — curious early, confident later.

-I find ε-greedy ugly, but it works and it’s easy to code.
+I find ε-greedy ugly, but it works and it’s easy to implement.
 There are more elegant exploration schemes — Bayesian ones, for instance — which we’ll see again in bandit problems.

 Here’s an LLM-generated conversion of that word salad into PyTorch: